st3v3nmw/lsfr.io/content/reference/writing-style.md

 ## Audience

-Write for capable peers: mid-level developers who can research concepts, make implementation choices, and work on complex problems.
+Write for capable peers: mid-level+ developers who can research concepts, make implementation choices, and work on complex problems.

 State what the system needs to accomplish, not how to build it.
 Point to possible approaches or considerations, but let readers make implementation choices.